 Gratitude does double duty.
 It allows you to revel in your successes without being vain or self-centered, and it also allows you to give credit and gratitude to all the people who helped you along the way—because no one truly achieves anything of significant value without the support of others.

 One of the best ways to express gratitude is by keeping a daily journal.
+(Check out our review of the Six Best Gratitude Journals HERE.)
 At the beginning or end of every day, spend time thinking about your accomplishments.
 What are you proud about from the previous day?
 Who and what are you grateful for?

 Taking this moment of reflection has shown to be one of the best tools for mental health, mental clarity, and happiness.
 It is hard to be depressed when you keep reminding yourself of all the good things you have in your life.